Ritz Azul: Early life and career

 She was born in Sta.
 Rita, Pampanga, and later moved to Quezon City.
 She initially gained notice through TV5's talent search program Star Factor, where she ended up being the 4th Final Star.

 She took up Bachelor of Science in Accountancy at the Lyceum of the Philippines University, but took a break from her studies to concentrate on her showbusiness career.

 In 2011, she became one of TV5's Primetime Princesses, along with Danita Paner, Arci Muñoz, Jasmine Curtis and Eula Caballero.
-In 2016, she inked her 2-year exclusive contract under Star Magic and ABS-CBN Management, guesting on the hit prime time TV series FPJ's Ang Probinsyano topbilled by Coco Martin.
+In 2016, she inked her 2-year exclusive contract under Star Magic and ABS-CBN Management, guesting on the hit primetime TV series FPJ's Ang Probinsyano topbilled by Coco Martin.

-She starred in her first-ever teleserye on ABS-CBN titled The Promise of Forever alongside her leading men Paulo Avelino and Ejay Falcon.
+She starred in her first-ever teleserye on ABS-CBN titled The Promise of Forever, alongside her leading men Paulo Avelino and Ejay Falcon.

 Personal life

 Ritz Azul was the Sangguniang Kabataan Chairwoman in her native town of Dila Dila in Santa Rita, Pampanga from 2010 to 2013.

 Ritz Azul married her partner Allan Guy on November 20, 2021.
-On July 4, 2025, she converted to the MCGI religion.
+She is also a member of the MCGI.